ntwbruce/osu-calc/Calculations.md

 Rank recalculations were probably the most scuffed of all of them.
 There is no way to obtain the rank corresponding to a given pp value or vice versa using the API.
 There is an [online tool](https://osudaily.net/ppbrowser.php) that can do that, but it is regrettably not open source so I am not sure how it works.

-The best way that I figured it could be done was to instead make rank estimations based on the Singapore country leaderboard.
-The current implementation uses the API to copy the entire SG leaderboard once a day, which is then used to estimate rank by finding the closest rank corresponding to the given pp value.
+The current implementation of ranking calculation uses the API to copy the entire Singapore country leaderboard and the global leaderboard once a day, which is then used to estimate rank by finding the closest rank corresponding to the given pp value.

-As for why the Singapore country leaderboard specifically and not the global leaderboard or other countries', 1) I'm Singaporean and 2) I think it covers a decent range of rank and pp values (ranks 113 down to ~729000, 14020 down to ~640pp) compared to using the global leaderboard or countries like the US where it's impossible to estimate ranks for players with lower rank/pp.
+As for why the Singapore country leaderboard specifically, 1) I'm Singaporean and 2) I think it covers a decent range of rank and pp values (ranks 113 down to ~729000, 14020 down to ~640pp) to complement the global leaderboard where it's impossible to estimate ranks for players with lower rank/pp.

 <hr>

 ### Limitations and future fixes

-This solution, while one that sort of works at the moment, has a lot of obvious issues.

-Firstly, it's not a perfect estimate since it's unlikely there is a player for every possible pp value.
+It's not a perfect estimate since it's unlikely there is a player for every possible pp value.
 For example:

 ![rank gap](public/rankgap.png)

 As of when this screenshot was taken, AceGain is at global rank 46008 with 5017pp while I (begora_) am at global rank 46055 with 5015pp.
 There is no way to accurately derive one specific rank in the range of 46008 to 46055 for a player with 5016pp, hence a slightly inaccurate estimate.

-Secondly, there is currently no way to find the rank of a player with greater than 14020pp (Demonical's pp) or less than 638pp (the pp at the #10000 on the leaderboard).
-In such cases, the estimated rank defaults to 113 (Demonical's rank) or ~729000 (#10000 on the leaderboard) respectively.

-As a fix for the players above rank 113, I'm looking into a working solution by getting the ranks/pp of players from the global leaderboard.
-There is no easy fix for the players below rank ~729000 however, but I'm thinking about using other country leaderboards.

 <hr>
 <hr>